Naresh-chandanbatve/eks-terraform/README.md

-# Kubernetes EKS + Terraform + Helm Deployment with NGINX Ingress & Self‑Signed TLS
+# Nginx app Deployment on EKS cluster using Terrfaorm, Ingress and Helm with Self‑Signed TLS

-This project provides an end‑to‑end automated production ready workflow to provision an **AWS EKS cluster using Terraform** and deploy Kubernetes applications using **Helm**, **NGINX Ingress**, and **Cert‑Manager** with self‑signed TLS certificates.
+This project provides an end‑to‑end automated production ready workflow to provision an **AWS EKS cluster using Terraform** and deploy nginx Kubernetes application using **Helm**, **NGINX Ingress**, and **Cert‑Manager** with self‑signed TLS certificates.

+This project sets up an **EKS cluster** using **Terraform** and deploys an NGINX application using **Helm**, **Ingress**, and **Cert-Manager** with self-signed TLS.
+It provides a straightforward, ready to use workflow from cluster provisioning to application deployment.

 It includes: